actualbudget/actual/docs/contributing/project-details/feature-flags.md

 However, feature flags also have a downside.
 They can make the code more complex and harder to understand.
 They can also lead to technical debt if not managed properly.
 As such - we impose a strict policy for managing them.

 **Experimental features that have not had any active development for over 3 months will be removed from the codebase.** This is to ensure the codebase does not become cluttered with unfinished features.
-If you wish to bring back an experimental feature that was removed - please free to bring it back as long as you can commit to helping with finishing it up for a first-party release.
+If you wish to bring back an experimental feature that was removed - please feel free to bring it back as long as you can commit to helping with finishing it up for a first-party release.

 Before removing an experimental feature flag - we will try our best to communicate with the original engineer/s who implemented it.
 However, if we cannot reach them - we will remove the feature flag.